-The proposal also contains a commitment to establish management measures "in accordance with the best available scientific advice".
+The proposal also contains a commitment to establish management measures "in accordance with the best available scientific advice"2.
 This is stronger wording than the existing CFP's "based on scientific advice", and will provide a stronger basis for reaching the 2015 target.
+Furthermore, integration of EU environmental legislation (i.e.